Xanax Withdrawal Symptoms: An Overview

 Can You Die from Xanax Withdrawal?

 Unlike many other drugs, withdrawal from Xanax can be fatal and complex.
 Withdrawal symptoms such as seizures and tremors can be deadly if not treated properly.
 If a patient has prior diagnoses of serious mental health disorders such as PTSD, bipolar disorder, panic disorder, or borderline personality disorder, they should take extra caution when quitting Xanax.
 Symptoms from such disorders can start again and can lead to a risk of suicide.
 If taken with other drugs such as opioids, it can add even more complications to the Xanax withdrawal process.
-Therefore, it is strongly advised to be under medical care while experiencing Xanax withdrawal symptoms, to ensure that the process happens with minimal risk.
+Therefore, it is strongly advised to be under medical care while experiencing Xanax withdrawal symptoms, such as the Avenues drug detox center, to ensure that the process happens with minimal risk.

 Xanax Detox Options